florianrhomberg/Samples/README.md

-# SimpleLoginApp
+# Samples

-Implementing a simple login app using Vaadin 8
+This repository contains sample applications, using Java.